-Allows jacket to drape smoothly over the contours of the front of the body.
-Prevents the collapse of the jacket in the hollow under the shoulder.
+Allows the jacket to drape smoothly over the front contours of the body, preventing the collapse of the jacket in the hollow under the shoulder

-Traditional wisdom says that the canvas will mold to the body over time, providing a better fit as the jacket ages.
+Traditional wisdom provides that the canvas will mold to the body over time, providing a better fit as the jacket ages

 “Full Canvas” or “Half Canvas”?

 These are terms that describe the shape and extent of the canvas that is built into the jacket.